manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

   hp.show(rec_vol)

-You can step through volume slices with the left and right arrow keys (Don't use the down arrow key, it will mess up the stepping due to a peculiarity of Matplotlib.
-If this happens, close your plot window and show it again.).
+You can step through volume slices with the left and right arrow keys (Don't use the down arrow key; it will mess up the stepping due to a peculiarity of Matplotlib.
+If this happens, close your plot window and show it again.
+Sorry.).

 Reconstructions are actually comprised of complex numbers. hp.show defaults to showing you the amplitude of the image.
 You can get